Jody Sodd McSpadden

 - State Bar of Texas

-- Chairperson of the Corsicana Independent School District Bond Committee
+- Past co-chairperson of the Corsicana Independent School District Bond Committee

-- Member of the Corsicana Education Foundation Board
+- Past member of the Corsicana Education Foundation Board

-- Secretary of the Board of Directors for the Navarro County Child Advocates
+- Past secretary of the Board of Directors for the Navarro County Child Advocates

 - Former Adjunct Professor for Navarro Junior College